SIS to LMS Migration: Complete Step-by-Step Guide

 Migration Methods Comparison

-API IntegrationMedium/large schoolsAutomated, repeatable, can sync ongoingRequires developer resources
+API IntegrationMedium/large schoolsAutomated, repeatable, can sync ongoingRequires developer resources, rate limits$2k-10k (internal labor)

 Phase 4: Post-Migration Validation

-The migration isn't complete until you've proven that data arrived correctly and is usable.
+The migration isn't complete until you've proven that data arrived correctly and is usable by real staff and students.
+Validation should be both automated and manual.

 Automated Validation